Jump to:Page Content

 Since its inception in 1999, the visibility of the MPA/ID Program has grown rapidly.
 It enjoys a reputation for outstanding faculty; a challenging, integrated curriculum; bright and committed students; exciting internships; and successful alumni.

-The majority of the graduates are engaged in public service work in governments, intergovernmental organizations, or non-profit organizations; the World Bank and the UN are the two largest employers.
-Other alumni are employed in the private sector in consulting, finance, and social entrepreneurial ventures.
+The majority of our graduates are engaged in public service in governments, international organizations, or non-profit organizations; other alumni are employed in the private sector in areas such as consulting or finance.
+A growing number of graduates launch their own social enterprises.
 A few graduates enroll in doctoral programs.

 Introducing a radical new way to give: directly.